browniefed/babel-plugin-markdown-react/README.md

 # markdown-react-babel-plugin

-This plugin will use remarkable to pre-process all markdown within a Markdown component to HTML.
+This plugin will use remarkable to pre-process all markdown within a Markdown component.
+Then we parse that HTML with babel into an AST and just replace the Markdown children node with the parsed AST.
-It is then set with `dangerouslySetInnerHTML`.

-## Future?

-Future work will hopefully be done to convert to React elements so we can take advantage of React diffing, although just setting innerHTML might be faster(?).

 ## Example